alfredohernandezinostroza/MetaSpread/paper.md

 # Simulation output, visualization and analysis

 To illustrate the performance and capability of MetaSpread, we provide some figures and visualization of the simulations output.
-In Figure 2 we show a snapshot of cell distribution after approximately 5 days of growth.
 In Figure 3 we show a later snapshot of our simulations for cancer cell spread and ECM and MMP2 evolution.
 In Figure 4 we show temporal dynamics of summary variables, e.g. total cell counts over time up to 12.5 days, possible to be computed after simulation data post-processing.
 In movies S1-S2 we show how the simulation platform can be used for studying the biological effect of different perturbations in parameters.
 These movies illustrate animations of the spatiotemporal evolution of a tumor on the primary site in two cases: (S1) diffusion-dominated and (S2) haptotaxis-dominated cellular movement.
 The first leads to a regular spatiotemporal pattern of growth, more isotropic and round, the second leads to a more irregular growth over space with cellular protrusions extending in some directions.

 ![**Early snapshot of our simulations for cancer cell spread in the primary tumour (grid 1) after approximately 5 days.** Parameters as in Table 1 with initial distribution centered around (1,1) and total initial size = 388 cells.
 The blue color denotes mesenchymal cells, the orange color denotes epithelial cells.
 The intensity of the color represents the number of cells (from 0 to Q = 4) in that particular grid point.
 The red grid points represent entry-points to the vasculature, with circles intact vessels and crosses representing ruptured vessels.](Figure_1.png)